MichalisPer/MichalisPer/README.md

 # Hey there! 👋

 Welcome to my GitHub profile!
-I'm Michalis Perikleous, currently working as a QA Automation Engineer.
+I'm **Michalis Perikleous**, currently working as a **QA Automation Engineer**.
 Below you'll find an overview of my projects and contributions.
 Feel free to explore and connect with me!

 ## 🔭 Projects